valmsmith39a/u-data-structures-algorithms/outline.md

 * We store the hash codes in a "bucket array".
 Each entry is called a "bucket".
 Index of each "bucket" is a "bucket index"

+***

+Time Complexity

+Primary component is the linked list traversal because length of the string is very small compared to the number of entries so we can disregard it.

+O (n/b)
+n key/value pairs
+b buckeets

+n/b <= 0.7 (load factor)